 Strong recruitment skills may not be one of the first things that come to mind when thinking about the characteristics of a good CFO.
 However, many executives that we speak to tell us that their careers would have been easier had they spent time mastering how they recruited their teams.
 After all, a high-performing team is usually needed to achieve the best results for the business.

 Successful finance leaders know the attributes that work well in their teams and what to look for in future hires.
 They also have a consistent recruitment process and well-thought-out onboarding procedures to get the best out of new employees from day one.

 Finally, effective time management is what connects all the above points.
 We know that there are so many distractions and things to do in every finance department and that without careful time management for the entire team, being a successful leader is incredibly hard.

-The leaders we speak to all have different ways of managing their time, and this tends to change as they progress their career.
+The leaders we speak to all have different ways of managing their time, and this tends to change as they progress in their careers.
 Some of the best suggestions we have heard include:

 These are just some of the common traits that make a successful finance leader.
 Regardless of the stage of your Accounting and Finance career, if you have leadership aspirations, now is a great time to start your preparation and implement some of these characteristics.
 If you’re looking for more advice or are in the market for a new Accounting job in Sydney, get in touch with us today.

 To get more information about traits, look at 4 Traits Shared By Successful Leaders.